danielegiulianini/smart-drive/README.md

 ## How to deploy

 The system has been designed to be deployed and run onto (at least 2) different execution scenario:
-- with a emulated Engine Control Unit (ECU) to ease development
+- with emulated car, Engine Control Unit (ECU), OBD-scanner, to ease development;
 - with a real ECU.

 > [!NOTE]